 We may not all be together, but we can still practice our Faith and "attend" Mass

 Note for sick list

 If you would like your name, or the name of a friend or relative of yours to be added onto the parish list of prayers for those who are sick, would you please contact us to obtain a consent form (consent forms are also available at the back of Church).
 We need to make sure that you or your friend or family member has consented to their name being on the list.
 We've been advised that this is necessary to comply with the new GDPR regulations.

 Holy Spirit Evenings

-Monthly; the afternoon includes a recitation of the Divine Mercy Chaplet, Adoration of the Blessed Sacrament, Rosary, Benediction and healing prayers.
+Monthly (on the Sunday following the Second Saturday of the Month); the afternoon includes a recitation of the Divine Mercy Chaplet, Adoration of the Blessed Sacrament, Rosary, Benediction and healing prayers.

 The Sunshine Club

 The Sunshine Club is up and running again on the first and third Tuesdays of the month, 7:00-9:00pm, £2 entry in the main room at Maryvale Community Centre.

 Maryvale Community Project